gianlucarusso/academic-kickstart/content/workingpapers/WWI/index.md

 ---
 title: 'War, Socialism and the Rise of Fascism: An Empirical Exploration'
 subtitle:
-summary: We argue that World War One and the surge of support for the Socialist party have a lot to do with the rise of Fascism in Italy
+summary: We revisit the rise of Fascism in Italy and explore the link between the threat of socialism and Mussolini’s rise to power.
+We find a strong association between the Red Scare in Italy and the subsequent local support for the Fascist Party in the early 1920s
 authors:
 - Joint with [Daron Acemoglu](https://economics.mit.edu/faculty/acemoglu), [Giuseppe De Feo](https://www2.le.ac.uk/departments/business/people/academic/giuseppe-de-feo) and [Giacomo De Luca](https://sites.google.com/a/york.ac.uk/deluca/)